Learning objectives for the Master's programme

 Graduates should be able to confidently apply the knowledge, skills and abilities acquired during their studies in the professional environment to solve problems.
 The interdisciplinary competencies required for this, in addition to the ability to abstract and analyze, are also taught during the course of study.

-Apply for the master program DIGITAL TECHNOLOGIES for the winter semester 2023/24 starting May 15!
+Apply for the master program DIGITAL TECHNOLOGIES in the summer semester 2025 from 15.11. to 15.01.!
 You can find all information here...

 Competencies